How to Create a Purchase Order: A Step-by-Step Guide for Beginners

 Now that you understand exactly how to create a purchase order, the fastest way to put this into practice is to use a purpose-built tool that handles formatting and calculations for you.

-Our Free Purchase Order Generator lets you fill in all the fields described above, auto-calculates line totals and the grand total, and generates a clean, professional PDF ready to send to your vendor — no subscription, no sign-up required.
+Our Free Purchase Order Generator lets you fill in all the fields described above, auto-calculates line totals and the grand total, and generates a clean, professional PDF ready to send to your vendor โ no subscription, no sign-up required.

-For the complementary side of procurement, when your vendor sends you an invoice that needs to be paid or when you need to bill your own customers, check out our Free Invoice Generator.
+For the complementary side of procurement, when your vendor sends you an invoice that needs to be paid or when you need to bill your own customers, check out our free invoice generator.